-The Spark Jobserver runs the so-called Spark driver program and executes Spark jobs submitted via REST.
-Therefore, it must be installed on a Linux machine that
+The Spark Job Server runs the so-called Spark driver program and executes Spark jobs submitted via REST.
+Therefore, it must be installed on a machine that

-- has full network connectivity to all of your Hadoop cluster nodes, - and can be connected to via HTTP (default port TCP/8090) from KNIME Analytics Platform or KNIME Server, - and has Spark as well as Hadoop and Hive libraries installed and properly configured for your cluster.
+- runs on Linux (RHEL 6.x/7.x recommended) - has full network connectivity to all of your Hadoop cluster nodes, - can be connected to via HTTP (default port TCP/8090) from KNIME Analytics Platform and/or KNIME Server. - has the Spark, Hadoop and Hive libraries installed and properly configured for your cluster.